ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p class="lead">

-&nbsp;     This lesson explains what data are, how they are created through observation
+&nbsp;     This lesson explains what data is, how it differs from information and knowledge,

-&nbsp;     and recording, and why data should not be confused with reality itself.
+&nbsp;     and why data should be treated as an imperfect record of reality.

 &nbsp;   </p>